metomi/rose/sphinx/api/configuration/suite.rst

       environment variables that are already defined before the suite runner is invoked.
 However, it is unsafe to reference other environment variables defined in this section.
-If the value of an environment variable setting begins with a  tilde ``~``, all of the characters preceding the 1st slash ``/`` are considered a *tilde-prefix*.
+If the value of an environment variable setting begins with a  tilde ``~``, all of the characters preceding the first slash ``/`` are considered a *tilde-prefix*.
 Where possible, a tilde-prefix is replaced with the home  directory associated with the specified login name at run time.

       .. rose:conf:: KEY=VALUE